 Federal Radionavigation Plan (FRP)

-Congressionally mandaged, joint Department of Defense (DoD) and Department of Transportation (DOT) effort to reduce the proliferation and overlap of federally funded radionavigation systems.
-The FRP is designed to delineate policies and plans for U.S. government-provided radionavigation services.
+Congressionally mandated, joint Department of Defense (DoD) and Department of Transportation (DOT) efforts to reduce the proliferation and overlap of federally funded radio navigation systems.
+The FRP is designed to delineate policies and plans for U.S. government-provided radio navigation services.

 A single position with latitude, longitude (or grid position), altitude, time, and date.